ZesilinaNewborn/midnight-mars/README.md

 This theme is a Aliucord port of LuckFire's Midnight Mars theme for Powercord/BetterDiscord, The PC version of the theme can be found here: https://github.com/LuckFire/midnight-mars

-**Transparency mode needs to be set to "Chat & Settings" to work fully**
+**Transparency mode needs to be set to "Chat & Settings" to fully work**

 # Installation